apluslms/moodle-mod_astra/astra/README.md

   * upgrade.php: code that runs when upgrading the plugin.
 This is needed if the database schema changes after the plugin has been deployed and installed in production servers.
-- lang: defines language strings used in the UI.
-Only English is currently provided.
+- lang: defines translatable strings used in the UI.
+English and Finnish are currently provided.
 - pix: icons that Moodle shows, for example, in activities in the course page
 - teachers: PHP scripts for numerous tasks for teachers
 - templates: Mustache templates, part of the Moodle output API